Longest winning runs in EURO finals history

 Article body

-Italy have matched a competition-record winning streak at UEFA EURO 2020, with Belgium hoping to match their run this evening.
+A EURO record will be broken in Munich on Friday when quarter-final opponents Italy and Belgium each put their 14-match winning runs on the line.

+The pair both equalled the longest sequence of UEFA European Championship victories – qualifying included – in the UEFA EURO 2020 round of 16, Italy claiming an extra-time victory over Austria on Saturday before Belgium ended Portugal's reign 24 hours later.

-The longest run of UEFA European Championship victories – qualifying included – stands at 14 games.
-This was established by Joachim Löw's Germany, who won all ten of their UEFA EURO 2012 qualifiers as well as their first three group matches and their quarter-final at the tournament in Poland and Ukraine.
+The 14-game record was first established by Joachim Löw's Germany when they won all ten of their UEFA EURO 2012 qualifiers as well as their first three group matches and their quarter-final at the tournament in Poland and Ukraine.
 They then lost to Italy in the last four.

 Belgium and Italy both reached UEFA EURO 2020 with unblemished records: ten wins out of ten.
-Subsequently, the pair won all three of their group games, with Italy's 2-1 victory against Austria taking their tally to 14 victories on the bounce.
-Belgium must beat Portugal to stay on track, and to have a chance of recording a 15th straight win in the quarter-finals.
+Subsequently, the pair won all three of their group games before adding another victory in the first knockout round.
+One of them will make it 15 wins on Friday.

 EURO's longest winning runs (qualifying and final tournaments combined)